Founder & Executive Director

-Lisa Dixon–Wells has been working in school systems across Western Canada since 1990.
-After completing her M.Ed in Educational Psychology (1997), Lisa’s focus has been on Comprehensive Guidance and Bully Prevention.
-As the founder of the Dare to Care program, her work has focused on early prevention and intervention in elementary and junior high schools.
-Through professional development, parent information nights, and classroom facilitation (including assemblies, student forums, and role-playing), Lisa has helped hundreds of schools, youth organizations and corporations to create and maintain safe and caring environments.
+Lisa Dixon–Wells has been working in school systems across Canada since 1990.
+After completing her M.Ed in Educational Psychology (1997), Lisa’s focus has been on Bully Prevention and Mental Health.
+As the founder of the Dare to Care program, her work has focused on early prevention and intervention in schools but in 2018, Lisa expanded her program to work with amateur sport organizations.
+Dare to Care is now a leader in the Safe Sport Movement.
+In 2016, Dare to Care received the Government of Alberta Inspiration Award for Leadership in Bully Prevention.

-As well as her expertise in the area of bullying, discipline and community building, Lisa has assisted schools in the development of clear and concise school discipline policies.

-Lisa is a former member of the Canadian National Swim Team and World Masters Swimming Champion.
-In 2015, Lisa was inducted into the University of Calgary Sports Hall of Fame.
+Lisa is a former member of the Canadian National Swim Club and is a 14- time World Masters champion.
+Lisa was inducted into the University of Calgary’s Sports Hall of Fame in 2015.

 Mathieu Constantin is an experienced coach, athletic director, leader and decorated athlete.
 Originally from Montreal, Mat moved to Calgary in 2009 to train with the Canadian Men’s National Water Polo Team where he competed at numerous events representing Team Canada.
 Mat has coached at the community, high performance, provincial and national levels.
 Coaching with incredible passion, integrity, and patience, Mat is committed to creating sport cultures where everyone feels welcomed and respected.